Tuesday, 27 June 2023

 • Grey - Appeared on Balcony during Flypast & attended the Parade

-• Yellow - Attended Parade but did not appear on Balcony during Flypast (Just counting the Front Balcony)
+• Yellow - Attended Parade, but did not appear on Balcony during Flypast (Just counting the Front Balcony)

 Coronation